TFxiaokai/TF/README_EN.md

 ##Finally

-If you think the project is good 👏， Just give it to a star ⭐  Encourage~
+If you think the project is good 👏， Just give it to a star ⭐  to  Encourage~